Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - This was to show the user results of products being searched

 -----Main Goal -- Responsive Search Result Screen for the User dashboard

+## Name: Nnanyere Scottderek

+## Description: Design a responsive Wishlist page.
+### Observations/Changes
+- I designed the wishlist pages for the responsive screens of the platform
+- I designed the empty states of each screens across the platform responsively

+-----Main Goal -- Improved User interface Responsively.